ropolexi/DeSo-Arduino-Lib/README.md

 Tested an account with the following parameters
 - following 540
 - assets (Hodle) 13

 No low memory issues.

-But if the number of following is huge (more than 600) and number of assets are huge number(greater than 50) account balance or all the assets hodle balance will not be shown due to memeory limitation.
+But if the number of following is huge (more than 600) and number of assets are huge number(greater than 50) account balance or all the assets hodle balance will not be shown due to memory limitation.